At EZRentOut, we are committed to provide an unmatched support experience. You may use any of the following possible means of communication with us:

 Learn more about managing Orders in EZRentOut

 At EZRentOut, we try to make things easy for you by providing you with default templates and frameworks to keep things organized.
 This is why we’ve given you the Order# to help you keep tabs on Orders easily.
-However, if your workflow primarily uses Order Identification Numbers (OIN) to keep track of orders, you can always use them instead of the Order# in Order listings.
-This can be changed from Company Settings → Advanced Settings → Order Identifier.
+However, if your workflow primarily uses Order Identification Numbers (OIN) to keep track of Orders, you can always use them instead of the Order# in Order listings.
+This can be changed from Settings → Company Settings → Advanced Settings → Order Identifier.

 By default, EZRentOut assigns an Order# for every Order that you create in your account.
 The first Order that gets added is #1, the second is #2, and so on.
 It’s all sequential.
-We’ve also designed a special field Identification Number for businesses who have their own sequence numbers.
-This is if you haven’t enabled ‘Use Order Identification Number (OIN)’ under Company Settings → Advanced Settings → Order Identifier.
+We’ve also designed a special field Identification Number for businesses that have their own sequence numbers.
+This is if you haven’t enabled ‘Use Order Identification Number (OIN)’ under the Company Settings → Advanced Settings → Order Identifier.

 Some key features:

-– OINs are unique for every order.
+– OINs are unique for every Order.

-– You can type in an OIN in the Search Bar to go directly to the details of the relevant order and take the necessary actions.
+– You can type in an OIN in the Search Bar to go directly to the details of the relevant Order and take the necessary actions.
 We’ll explain the search workflow later in this post.

 – OINs can be used for barcoding.
 Learn more

-– Your order listing can be customized to show OINs instead of the Order# (explained below)
+– Your Order listing can be customized to show OINs instead of the Order# (explained below)

 – If you have more than one serial number to refer to an order, you can always add a custom field of type ‘Text’ (More → Custom Fields).
 These custom fields also appear in the search results.